isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-hide/index.md

 - You'll mainly find the fleas under the pet's tail, back of its neck, on the belly plus other areas with dense fur.
 For the areas that you keep the pet food, you'll also require thorough flea-killing to prevent rapid growth and reproduction.
 - So, the fleas will have camped around the fleas' feeding area with the aim of jumping onto your pets to suck that blood meal.
-## 3. In Crevices & Cracks�- Do fleas Hide in�Crevices & Cracks?
+## 3. In Crevices & Cracks- Do fleas Hide inCrevices & Cracks?
 Well, YES, fleas can hide in bedding, carpets, crevices, and cracks - they'll use debris, dirt, and saliva to spin their cocoon to allow them to be camouflaged easily.
 - The fleas ([including flea larvae and eggs](https://pestpolicy.com/what-do-baby-fleas-look-like/)) may hide in*crevices*& cracks of your upholstered sofa - to control these you'd require to use a steamer or vacuum.
 - The fleas ([including flea larvae and eggs](https://pestpolicy.com/what-do-baby-fleas-look-like/)) may hide in*crevices*& cracks of your upholstered sofa - to control these you'd require to use a steamer or vacuum.